Un-Drew/UnrealFlagEditor/README.md

 # But why, though?
 This tool was primarily made to provide an easy way to disable compiler-enforced script restrictions such as **const** or **protected**, in cases where there's no easy way to access or modify them.
 Where, previously, one would have to manually edit the flag bytes in a Hex editor, now it's just a few clicks away!

-Additionally, this tool also includes a [**Headless Mode**](https://github.com/Un-Drew/UnrealFlagEditor/wiki/Headless-Mode), for mod developers that want to include these flag changes into their build pipeline.
+Additionally, this tool also includes a [**Headless Mode**](https://github.com/Un-Drew/UnrealFlagEditor/wiki/Headless-Mode), for mod developers that want to include these flag changes into their build pipeline, or to quickly apply them before compiling.

 # Disclaimers
 - ***ONLY USE THIS AS A LAST RESORT!*** I recommend looking for safer alternatives to solve your problem before using this tool.
 It's especially dangerous to use this with native classes or their contents, so I advise against modifying them **unless you're 100% sure you know what you're doing!**